How to Use Live Blogging In Your Content Strategy — and increase engagement!

 In an original spin on the live blog, Reuters regularly uses the format to create timelines.
-Their coverage of 2016 election coverage, GM’s faulty ignition switch, legal challenges for LGBT rights, and Alphabet’s most advanced technology, gives readers chronological context and perspective on current events.
+Their coverage of 2016 election coverage, GM’s faulty ignition switch, legal challenges for LGBT rights, Alphabet’s most advanced technology, and Trump Impeachment Vote gives readers chronological context and perspective on current events.

 Capture the human spirit: Run Blog Run